mtumilowicz/scala-zio2-zstream-workshop/README.md

                 * very complex cases: good to have transformation/consumption as data types
     * `trait ZSink[-Env, +Err, -In, +Leftover, +Summary]`
         * describe ways of consuming elements
+            * composable aggregation strategy
+        * represents a strategy for aggregating zero or more elements into a summary value
+        * sink may emit zero or more leftover values of type `Chunk[+Leftover]`
+            * these represent inputs that were received by the sink but were not included in the aggregation
+            * chunking can lead to leftovers
+                * sink does not need to all of the elements in the chunk to produce a summary value
+                * example
+                    * suppose that we want to have 3 elements, but results are produced with two elements chunks
+            * can also arise even without chunking
+                * example
+                    ```
+                    ZSink.collectAllWhile(_ == "a")
+                    ```
+                    * suppose inputs like "a" then "b"
+                        * "b" is leftover because we have to consume it to decide if the sink is done
+            * why they are not simply dropped?
+                * maybe in some cases it can be useful to keep leftovers for further processing
         * how to create?
             ```
             ZSink.fromFileName("README2.md")